-Criteria for Selection for the Presidential Awards for Excellence in Undergraduate Teaching
+Process and Procedures for Nominations for the Presidential Awards for Excellence in Undergraduate Teaching

-The original and current purpose of these awards is to recognize excellence in teaching performance in the undergraduate program by the senior staff of the university, and to provide an incentive to achieve that goal.
+The purpose of these awards is to recognize and reward excellence in teaching performance in the undergraduate program.

-There are four $2500 awards made each year for excellence in undergraduate teaching.
-One of these awards will go to a graduate teaching assistant.
-The other three awards are open to all undergraduate teachers, with some preference given to teachers in large freshman/sophomores courses.
-Veterinary Medicine students are eligible for this GTA award, but Veterinary Medicine faculty are not eligible for undergraduate teaching award, since their students are not in an undergraduate program.
+There are two $5,000 awards made each year for excellence in undergraduate teaching: Presidential Faculty Award for Excellence in Undergraduate Teaching and Presidential Graduate Teaching Assistant Award for Excellence in Undergraduate Teaching.
+One award is open to undergraduate teachers, with some preference given to teachers in large freshman/sophomore courses and one award will go to a graduate teaching assistant.
+Veterinary Medicine students are eligible for the GTA award, but Veterinary Medicine faculty are not eligible for undergraduate teaching award since their students are not in an undergraduate program.

-The selections for the awards are made at the college level and all teachers in an undergraduate program are eligible for the same award.
-Nominations for the awards are solicited from students, faculty and administrators.
-Nominations are submitted by departments heads to the dean of the college in which the teacher is appointed.
-Each dean may submit up to four nominations from his or her college, one for the GTA award and three for the other undergraduate teaching awards.
+The nominations for the awards are made at the college level and all teachers in an undergraduate program are eligible for the same award.
+Nominations for the awards are solicited from students, faculty, and administrators.
+Nominees are submitted by department heads to the dean of the college in which the teacher is appointed.
+Each dean may submit up to two nominees from his or her college: one for the GTA award and one for the undergraduate teaching award.
 Colleges are strongly encouraged to nominate individuals who have not previously won this award.

 The nomination packet should contain the following items: